michaelwybraniec/deepsee/agentic-sdlc/tasks/planned/task-1-4.md

 ## Notes
 This document is the main implementation guide for you and AI tools.
 It must be accurate and clearly distinguish requirements from design choices.

+**Verification completed**:
+- Document clearly states it's a "strict restatement" at the top
+- Core sections 1-5 map to requirements: Overview, Assignment Description, Functional Requirements, Deliverables, Evaluation Criteria
+- All optional content properly labeled: 7 instances of "Good practice (optional)" found
+- Design decisions clearly separated: Section 6 "Design Decisions & Assumptions (Not in Original Requirements)" explicitly marks non-requirement content
+- One-to-one mapping verified: Each requirement section has corresponding tech-spec section
+- No unlabeled additions found - all optional/design content is clearly marked

 ## Strengths
 Supports accurate, requirement-aligned implementation decisions.
 Prevents scope creep and confusion.

 ## Sub-tasks (Children)
-- [ ] Review `docs/requirements.md` structure (note all sections, content of each section).
+- [x] Review `docs/requirements.md` structure (note all sections, content of each section).
-- [ ] Review `docs/technical-specs.md` structure (read file, identify core sections vs optional/design choice sections).
+- [x] Review `docs/technical-specs.md` structure (read file, identify core sections vs optional/design choice sections).
-- [ ] Compare each tech-spec section with corresponding requirement section (verify core sections are strict restatements, no additions, no interpretations).
+- [x] Compare each tech-spec section with corresponding requirement section (verify core sections are strict restatements, no additions, no interpretations).
-- [ ] Check for unlabeled additions (identify content not in requirements, verify labeled as optional/design choice).
+- [x] Check for unlabeled additions (identify content not in requirements, verify labeled as optional/design choice).
-- [ ] Adjust wording or labels where necessary (remove interpretations, add labels to optional content, separate design choices).
+- [x] Adjust wording or labels where necessary (remove interpretations, add labels to optional content, separate design choices).
-- [ ] Verify one-to-one mapping (each requirement section has corresponding tech-spec section, no extra requirements).
+- [x] Verify one-to-one mapping (each requirement section has corresponding tech-spec section, no extra requirements).

 ## Completed
-[ ] Pending / [ ] Completed
+[x] Completed